 Article top media content

-A modern-day great with the Merengues as well as Spain, the defender's trophy haul contains four UEFA Champions League titles, four Ligas, UEFA EURO 2008 and 2012, and the 2010 FIFA World Cup.
+A modern-day great with the Merengues as well as Spain, the defender's trophy haul contains four UEFA Champions League titles, five Ligas, UEFA EURO 2008 and 2012, and the 2010 FIFA World Cup.

 What they say